Who are physician associates and what do they do?

 Who checks they're practising safely and appropriately?

 Currently, physician associates are not statutorily regulated.
-For this reason, they cannot prescribe medication or order ionising radiation.
-A senior doctor must also supervise them to ensure they are working safely.
+A senior doctor must supervise them to ensure they are working safely.

 The Faculty of Physician Associates maintains a voluntary register of all those who meet the required standards to practice.
 You can search this register online.